metskem/dhmb/README.md

 The following commands are supported (and can/should be configured with BotFather (Edit Commands) for convenience):

 ```
-restart - restart the bot to pick up DB updates
 status - show the current status of all monitors
 members - show active chats (users and groups)
+usernames - show usernames (names and their role)
-debug on/off - dynamically turn Telegram Bot debugging on/off
+debug - [on|off] - dynamically turn Telegram Bot debugging on/off
+restart - restart the bot to pick up DB updates
+usernameadd - <username> [reader|admin] - add a username
+usernamedelete - <username> - delete a username
 ```

 ## TODO